Vers-AI/versusai-sc2-bot-template/README.md

 ##### Starcraft 2 Maps

 Download the Starcraft 2 Maps from [here](https://github.com/Blizzard/s2client-proto#downloads).
+For this tutorial you will at least need the 'Melee' pack.
 The maps must be copied into the **root** of the Starcraft 2 maps folder - default location: `C:\Program Files (x86)\StarCraft II\Maps`.

 ## Creating your bot